nolleh/node-ts/ReadMe.md

 # NodeJs With TS Start Up

-for note for starting ts project.
+notations for making project for node with ts
 > make project for node-ts

 when typescript intall to local repo.